Scooby Apocalypse: Plot

 As the group approaches Seattle and Dinkley Tower, they notice that for some reason, there have been almost no Beasties in sight.
 Velma believes that due to the nanites, the Beasties are working as a hive mind, and are migrating to some location.
 As they get closer, they notice that several cars on the road to Seattle have been abandoned, making it nearly impossible to drive there.
 Fred, still with an injured leg, is forced to stay in the Mystery Machine, while the rest head to Dinkley tower.
 As they approach, they see a wall of Beasties covering one side of the tower, appearing as a shrine to someone or something.
 Meanwhile, Rufus and his wife, Daisy, have been surviving in Dinkley Tower.
 Rufus' mind and memory has been slowly deteriorating, although he does not realize it, and when Daisy tries to point something out, he hits her.
 Rufus had two scientists, and tried to force them to figure out how to control the Beasties, but when they are not able to, he got enraged and beat them to death.

 While Velma confronts her brother, Fred calls Shaggy, as he notices the Beasties have built a giant statue shaped like Rufus, and are climbing up the Tower.
 While Daisy believes that they should be safe thanks to the Tower's security system, Rufus reveals that he disabled it, as he believes the Beasties are here to worship him.
 The group, realizing that he has gone crazy, leaves the Tower, with Daisy joining them.
 As they escape, Rufus is last seen taken by the Beasties and placed into the statue, burned alive.

 As the group move through Washington, Scooby tells Velma that he can hear a signal that's directing the Beasties to some location.
-As they follow the Beasties, they encounter Scrappy Doo and his pack, who tells them that he wants to kill Scooby and get Velma to fix his (and the pack's) implants.
-However, Scrappy, Velma, Scooby Doo, and Cliffy encounter a group of Beasties, who attempt to attack them.
+As they follow the Beasties, they encounter Scrappy Doo and his pack, who tells them that he wants to kill Scooby and get Velma to fix his (and the pack's) implants, but Scrappy, Velma, Scooby Doo, and Cliffy encounter a group of Beasties, who attempt to attack them.
 Scrappy stays behind to defend them, as the others head back to the rest of the group and the Mystery Machine.
 While Scrappy survives, his pack does not.
 Scrappy finds out that the Beasties are coming together to form one giant being, controlled by a Beast with a rather intelligent mind.
 The being attempts to walk, but with a lack of structure, it fails.
 After hearing Velma's thoughts, the Mind Beast wants to add Velma to the giant, but Scrappy goes in to destroy the Mind Beast, with Scooby following behind.
-Scrappy defeats the Mind Beast, but before they can celebrate, the Beasties come back to consciousness.
+Scrappy defeats the Mind Beast, but the Beasties come back to consciousness.
 Shaggy is saved by Scrappy Doo, who gives the group time to escape.
 While they succeed in escaping, Scrappy is never found, upsetting Cliffy.